Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Introduction

 Cauchy biorthogonal polynomials appear in the analysis of the two matrix model \cite{Ber,BGS} and were used to find discrete solutions of the Degasperis-Procesi equation \cite{Bertola:CBOPs} through a Hermite-Pad\'e approximation problem for two discrete measures.
 In \cite{BGS}, the authors apply the nonlinear steepest descent method to a class of $3 \times 3$ Riemann-Hilbert problems introduced in connection with the Cauchy two-matrix random model, solve the Riemann-Hilbert problem, and establish strong asymptotic results for the Cauchy biorthogonal polynomials for a class of measures given by weights with exponential decay at infinity (of Laguerre type).
+The results obtained in \cite{BGS} were later extended in \cite{BerBoth}.